A Very Eye (2022) - Tumbleweed

 Production Tumbleweed Coproduction (in progress) Charleroi Danse, Les Brigittines, Cultuurcentrum Brugge (BE), Dansateliers Rotterdam (NL), CCN2 - Centre Chorégraphique National de Grenoble, POLE-SUD - CDCN Strasbourg, Centre Chorégraphique National de Tours (FR) Residencies / Supports Les Brigittines, Grand Studio, Cultuurcentrum Brugge, Summerstudios Parts, Garage29, Kanal - Centre Pompidou, de Warande (BE), Dansateliers Rotterdam (NL), Le Gymnase - Roubaix, CCN2 - CCN de Grenoble, POLE-SUD - CDCN Strasbourg, CCN de Tours, Les SUBS (FR), Tanzhaus Zurich, L’Abri Genève (CH), TROIS C-L (LU), Choreographic Center Heidelberg (DE), Materiais Diversos, Estúdios Victor Córdon (PT), Onassis Stegi (GR) With the support of Fédération Wallonie-Bruxelles - Service de la danse, WBTD, SACD, Grand Studio and Réseau Grand Luxe 2021/2022

-Photos : Stanislav Dobak
+Photos : Stanislav Dobak, Nora Houguenade

 A Very Eye begins in the most beautiful way possible: with an absence, with a withdrawal, which reveals a presence, producing an unexpected ballet. (...)